 Giving Compass' Take:

-- Michael Niehoff explains that amplifying student and youth voices is important for growth and social change, and there are important world issues that would benefit from student insight.
+- Michael Niehoff explains that amplifying student and youth voices is important for growth and social change, and there are important world problems that would benefit from student insight.

-- What are ways that you can empower students to be the generation that utilizes their voice to achieve positive social change?
+- What are ways that you can empower students to be the generation that utilizes their voice to achieve positive social change in the world?

 - Read about funding youth engagement and social action.